 The abbey ruins stand at the north-eastern edge of Abbey Park, about a 20 minute walk north of the city centre.
 The abbey church and associated monastic buildings survive only as low foundation walls.
 Within the abbey church is a modern memorial to Cardinal Wolsey, near the presumed site of the high altar.
 Wolsey's exact burial site has never been found, though generations of archaeologists have tried and failed to find his remains.

 Within the abbey ruins are the remains of a detached kitchen, served by rainwater drains providing a source of [relatively] fresh water.
-Archaeological investigation of the kitchen show that the canons ate a diet focussed on cattle, sheep, goose, and fish, augmented with cereals ands legumes.
+Archaeological investigation of the kitchen shows that the canons ate a diet focussed on cattle, sheep, goose, and fish, augmented with cereals and legumes.

 A short distance from the abbey foundations is a recreated Lavender Maze Garden, on the site of a former rose garden.

 Near the abbey church and Wolsey's memorial stands the best-preserved part of the abbey site; the remains of Cavendish House, created from the remains of the main abbey gatehouse in the late 16th and early 17th centuries.
 You can still see blackened stonework around the windows from fire during the Civil War destruction of the house.
 To the west of the Cavendish House ruins is Abbey House, built in the early 19th century from the west wing of Cavendish House.